AnnaNutzz/AI-Powered-Meeting-Transcription-and-Summarizer/README.md

-# Meeting Transcriptor & Summarizer
+# Ai-Powered Meeting Transcriptor & Summarizer

 An intelligent Python-based tool that automatically:
 1. Lets you **browse and select** any audio file.